mkohli1997/Facial-Expression-Gender/575_Final_Project_Group_9.md

 **Figure 4.0.2** Images from FER-2013 dataset

-6

-**4.1 Gender Recognition Model**
+##### 4.1 Gender Recognition Model

-The gender recognition model architecture is

-shown to the right in Figure 1.

-The architecture was designed iteratively, using

-TensorFlow [6].
-We began with a small model of

-only a few layers, and layers were added and

-subtracted as the model was tested.
-Generally,

-convolutional layers (conv2D) attempt to

-recognize features of the input image by

-convoluting the image with various kernels.
-Max-

-pooling layers attempt to compress the image

-(conventionally by ½) while maintaining the

-features detected by the preceding convolutional

-layer.
-Dropout layers attempt to combat overfitting

-by ignoring randomly chosen nodes within the

-preceding layer.
-The idea is to prevent sets of

-interdependent weights from being included in the

-final model – essentially, Dropout “forces” nodes

-to

-interdependent patterns.
-The flatten layer simply

-turns pooled feature map, created by

-recognize

-individual

-patterns,

-not

-a

-convolutional and max-pooling layers, into a 1

-dimensional vector.
-Dense layers are where the

-“neurons” of the neural networks are.

-This model was then trained on the IMDB dataset

-using standard back-propagation over 30 epochs.

-A 75-25 training-testing data split was used.
-The

-final model weights returned after training were

-the weights of the network when minimum

-validation loss was reported – in this way, we were

-able to train the model over more epochs than

-necessary, which eliminated the need to train the

-model multiple times while guessing at the

-necessary number of epochs to minimize loss.
+The gender recognition model architecture is shown to the right in Figure 1.
+The architecture was designed iteratively, using TensorFlow [6].
+We began with a small model of only a few layers, and layers were added and subtracted as the model was tested.
+Generally, convolutional layers (conv2D) attempt to recognize features of the input image by convoluting the image with various kernels.
+Max-pooling layers attempt to compress the image (conventionally by ½) while maintaining the features detected by the preceding convolutional layer.
+Dropout layers attempt to combat overfitting by ignoring randomly chosen nodes within the preceding layer.
+The idea is to prevent sets of interdependent weights from being included in the final model – essentially, Dropout “forces” nodes to interdependent patterns.
+The flatten layer simply turns pooled feature map, created by recognize individual patterns, not a convolutional and max-pooling layers, into a 1-dimensional vector.
+Dense layers are where the “neurons” of the neural networks are.
+This model was then trained on the IMDB dataset using standard back-propagation over 30 epochs.
+A 75-25% training-testing data split was used.
+The final model weights returned after training were the weights of the network when minimum validation loss was reported – in this way, we were able to train the model over more epochs than necessary, which eliminated the need to train the model multiple times  while guessing at the necessary number of epochs to minimize loss.

 **Figure 4.1:** Gender Recognition Architecture

-7

-**4.2 Expression Recognition Model with “Disgust”**
+##### 4.2 Expression Recognition Model with “Disgust”**

 **Label Included (Model 1)**

-The publicly available FER-2013 emotion dataset is one

-of the more commonly used emotion recognition

-datasets for training expression recognition models, and

-has seven classification categories: “Anger”, “Fear”,

-“Disgust”, “Happy”, “Neutral”, “Sad”, and “Surprise”.

-However, these categories contain highly variable

-numbers of images: from 567 in the “Disgust” category

-to 9299 in the “Happy” category.
-Machine learning in

-CNNs is highly dependent on having roughly equal

-sizes of classification categories – otherwise, a model

-may simply learn to not classify an image as belonging

-to a category because it was trained on far fewer images

-of that category, and in order to minimize loss it learned

-a bias against that category in general.
-The opposite case

-can be true of categories with larger numbers of images.

-Therefore, we once we had created an architecture that

-we were satisfied with, we trained three different

-models: one with all the images in the FER-2013

-dataset, one with the extremely underpopulated

-“Disgust” label removed, and one with the “Disgust”

-label removed and the numbers of all other training

-categories normalized to exactly 4000 images each.

-The architecture of the network is shown on the right.
-It

-includes a number of the features present in the gender

-recognition architecture, as well as the inclusion of a

-new feature, a Batch Normalization layer, as discussed

-in the **Related Work** section.
-This layer helps in

-reducing training time for the network, but also has

-marginal effects on decreasing validation loss in

-general.

-There is a single difference the architectures of used for

-the three models: the output layer for Model 1 (full

-dataset) had an output layer with 7 nodes (one

-corresponding to each label), while the architectures

-used for the datasets with “Disgust” removed had 6

-nodes in the output layer.

-For the first model (Model 1), this architecture was

-trained on the full FER-2013 dataset.
-As with the gender

-model, a 75-25 training/testing data split was used.
+The publicly available FER-2013 emotion dataset is one of the more commonly used emotion recognition datasets for training expression recognition models, and has seven classification categories: “Anger”, “Fear”, “Disgust”, “Happy”, “Neutral”, “Sad”, and “Surprise”.
+However, these categories contain highly variable numbers of images: from 567 in the “Disgust” category to 9299 in the “Happy” category.
+Machine learning in CNNs is highly dependent on having roughly equal sizes of classification categories – otherwise, a model may simply learn to not classify an image as belonging to a category because it was trained on far fewer images of that category, and in order to minimize loss it learned a bias against that category in general.
+The opposite case can be true of categories with larger numbers of images.
+Therefore, once we had created an architecture that we were satisfied with, we trained three different models: one with all the images in the FER-2013 dataset, one with the extremely underpopulated “Disgust” label removed, and one with the “Disgust” label removed and the numbers of all other training categories normalized to exactly 4000 images each.
+The architecture of the network is shown **on the right**.
+It includes a number of the features present in the gender recognition architecture, as well as the inclusion of a new feature, a Batch Normalization layer, as discussed in the **Related Work** section.
+This layer helps in reducing training time for the network, but also has marginal effects on decreasing validation loss in general.
+There is a single difference the architectures of used for the three models: the output layer for Model 1 (full dataset) had an output layer with 7 nodes (one corresponding to each label), while the architectures used for the datasets with “Disgust” removed had 6 nodes in the output layer.
+For the first model (Model 1), this architecture was trained on the full FER-2013 dataset.
+As with the gender model, a 75-25 training/testing data split was used.

 **Figure 4.2:** Expression Recognition Architecture

-8

 Weights were returned when validation loss was roughly minimized (more on this later).
-Each of

-the following models were trained using back propagation over 100 epochs each.
+Each of the following models were trained using back propagation over 100 epochs each.

-**4.3 Expression Recognition Model without “Disgust” Label (Model 2)**
+##### 4.3 Expression Recognition Model without “Disgust” Label (Model 2)

-Because the “Disgust” label was severely underpopulated, we decided to train the architecture in

-4.2 on the FER-2013 dataset without the “Disgust” label, which, as will be seen later, was not

-particularly successfully learned by expression Model 1.
-As before, this model was trained over

-100 epochs and weights were saved when minimum validation loss was recognized.
+Because the “Disgust” label was severely underpopulated, we decided to train the architecture in 4.2 on the FER-2013 dataset without the “Disgust” label, which, as will be seen later, was not particularly successfully learned by expression Model 1.
+As before, this model was trained over 100 epochs and weights were saved when minimum validation loss was recognized.

-**4.4 Expression Recognition Model without “Disgust” Label & with Normalized Datasets**
+##### 4.4 Expression Recognition Model without “Disgust” Label & with Normalized Datasets (Model 3)

-**(Model 3)**

-The final Expression Model was trained without images in the “Disgust” category and with all

-other category sizes normalized to 4000 images each.
-As before, it was trained over 100 epochs

-and weights were saved when minimum validation loss was achieved.
+The final Expression Model was trained without images in the “Disgust” category and with all other category sizes normalized to 4000 images each.
+As before, it was trained over 100 epochs and weights were saved when minimum validation loss was achieved.

-**4.5 Additional Tests**
+##### 4.5 Additional Tests

-In addition to the standard tests performed by the CNN as it is trained, an additional set of “eye

-tests” were performed on videos with known gender/expression data.
-The results of these tests

-were judged by the perceived accuracy with which the model was able to detect the intended

-gender/expression of the subject image.
+In addition to the standard tests performed by the CNN as it is trained, an additional set of “eye tests” were performed on videos with known gender/expression data.
+The results of these tests were judged by the perceived accuracy with which the model was able to detect the intended gender/expression of the subject image.

-**5**

-**Results**
+### RESULTS

-**5.1 Gender Recognition Model Results**
+##### 5.1 Gender Recognition Model Results

-Our gender prediction model reported a

-validation accuracy of 95.01% on the

-IMDB gender dataset.
-TensorFlow

-callbacks were used to save the network’s

-weights when the validation testing loss

-was observed to be at a minimum, which

-occurred after 16 epochs of training.
-In

-epochs 19-30, training set validation loss

-continued to fall, but testing set validation

-loss rose slightly, indicating that the model

-was becoming overfit.

-Figures 5.1.1 (right) and 5.1.2 (following

-page) are graphical representations of the

-loss and accuracies achieved in the IMDB

-dataset for the gender model.
+Our gender prediction model reported a validation accuracy of 95.01% on the IMDB gender dataset.
+TensorFlow callbacks were used to save the network’s weights when the validation testing loss was observed to be at a minimum, which occurred after 16 epochs of training.
+In epochs 19-30, training set validation loss continued to fall, but testing set validation loss rose slightly, indicating that the model was becoming overfit.
+Figures 5.1.1 and 5.1.2 are graphical representations of the loss and accuracies achieved in the IMDB dataset for the gender model.

 **Figure 5.1.1** Gender Recognition Accuracy

-9

-**5.2 Expression Model 1**
+##### 5.2 Expression Model 1

-Our first expression recognition model (Model 1) achieved a validation accuracy in the FER-2013

-emotion dataset of 60.10%, which was achieved after 33 epochs of training.
-Figures 5.3.1 and 5.3.2

-below show the model’s loss and accuracy, respectively, for each epoch of training.
-The network

-weights present during minimum validation loss were saved.
+Our first expression recognition model (Model 1) achieved a validation accuracy in the FER-2013 emotion dataset of 60.10%, which was achieved after 33 epochs of training.
+Figures 5.3.1 and 5.3.2 below show the model’s loss and accuracy, respectively, for each epoch of training.
+The network weights present during minimum validation loss were saved.

 **Figure 5.3.1** Expression Model 1